apache/flink/docs/dev/table/functions.md

 {% endhighlight %}
       </td>
       <td>
-        <p>Returns the rank of each row within the partition of a result set.
-The rank of a row is one plus the number of ranks that come before the row in question.</p>
+        <p>Returns the rank of a value in a group of values.
+The result is one plus the number of rows preceding or equal to the current row in the ordering of the partition.
+The values will produce gaps in the sequence.</p>
         <p>Only supported in blink planner.</p>
       </td>
     </tr>